rivaas-dev/rivaas/README.md

 ## 🤝 Contributing

+We welcome contributions!
+Please see our contributing guidelines:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Write tests for your changes
+4. Ensure all tests pass (`go test ./...`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+5. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+7. Open a Pull Request

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments